-"Family" "Household" means one person or two or more persons related by blood, marriage, legal adoption or legal guardianship, living together as one housekeeping unit using one kitchen and providing meals or lodging to not more than two additional persons, excluding servants or a group of not more than five unrelated persons living together as one housekeeping unit using one kitchen., occupying a dwelling unit as their usual place of residence.
+"Family" "Household" means one person or two or more persons related by blood, marriage, legal adoption or legal guardianship, living together as one housekeeping unit using one kitchen and providing meals or lodging to not more than two additional persons, excluding servants or a group of not more than five unrelated persons living together as one housekeeping unit using one kitchen.
 This definition shall not apply to group homes, foster homes, or homes for the aged.